fuzzylabs/vertex-edge/README.md

 ## Uninstall from GCP

-If you need to uninstall...
+If for any reason you need to undo the installation, you can uninstall using

 ```
 ./edge.py uninstall